khuedoan/homelab/docs/installation/production/external-resources.md

 1. Sign up for a [Terraform Cloud](https://cloud.hashicorp.com/products/terraform) account
 2. Create a workspace named `homelab-external`, this is the workspace where your homelab state will be stored.
 3. Change the "Execution Mode" from "Remote" to "Local".
-This will ensure your local machine, which can access your lab, is the one executing the terraform plan rather than the cloud runners.
+This will ensure your local machine, which can access your lab, is the one executing the Terraform plan rather than the cloud runners.

 If you decide to use a [different Terraform backend](https://www.terraform.io/language/settings/backends#available-backends), you'll need to edit the `external/versions.tf` file as required.